 Operational responsibility for the System of Quality Management: The Country Assurance Managing Partner is the individual assigned operational responsibility for the System of Quality Management.
 This includes recommending the System of Quality Management annual evaluation conclusion to the Country Managing Partner.
-The Country Assurance Managing Partner, who remains accountable, assigns a Country SQM Operational Leader to assist them in fulfilling their System of Quality Management-related responsibilities.
-A SQM Operational Committee has been formed, chaired by the Country Assurance Managing Partner.
+A SQM Operational Committee has been formed chaired by the Country Assurance Managing Partner.
 The purpose of the SQM Operational Committee is to oversee the operational responsibility of the System of Quality Management.
-The SQM Operational Committee includes the Country SQM Operational Leader, service line leaders, functions leaders (Independence, Risk Management, Talent, Technology, Professional Practice, Assurance Quality Enablement and Quality Service Lines).
+The SQM Operational Committee includes, service line leaders (Tax, Consulting and Strategy and Transactions), functions leaders (Independence, Risk Management, Talent, Learning, Professional Practice, Assurance Quality Enablement and Quality Service Lines).